whidy/whidy/README.md

 ### Nice to meet you

-- :heart: If my projects help you a lot, tell me.
+:heart:&nbsp; If my projects help you a lot, tell me.
 Or support me and click: [☕](https://ko-fi.com/whidy).

-- :speech_balloon: I wish we may make a big deal togather :handshake:.
+:speech_balloon:&nbsp; I wish we may make a big deal togather :handshake:.

-- :raising_hand_man: If you like my github profile and need one for yourself, there are [notes](./NOTE.md) might help you.
+:raising_hand_man:&nbsp; If you like my github profile and need one for yourself, there are [notes](./NOTE.md) might help you.

-- :blush: Very nice to meet you~
+:blush:&nbsp; Very nice to meet you~